dzmaj/EventTrackerProject/README.md

 Dealing with asynchronicity in particular gave me trouble.
 Initially I was trying to call a function for a XMLHttpRequest, and follow it with another function to update the display of data, which was not giving me the results I expected because I was not accounting for the XHR leaving the stack and then that data not being updated until after it had gone through the event loop.

 ### Front End - Angular Version
 The Angular version does everything the Javascript version does, but it has a few extra little features and is overall much nicer to use.
-Once I figured out the basics of Angular, everything went much more smoothly than working with just JavaScript, and I was able to put more time into exploring things like pipes and learning more bootstrap.
+Once I figured out the basics of Angular, everything went much more smoothly than working with just JavaScript, and I was able to put more time into exploring things like pipes, Bootstrap, and Google Maps.

+I was able to get one of my stretch goals finished, which was to integrate a Google map into my application and dynamically add markers to the map.
+It was not actually too different from the rest of the project, as the main difficulty was to get a latitude and longitude based on a place name.
+To do so, I just needed to do a get request on the Google maps geocoding api, instead of on my own api, and then look up what the response would look like.

 ## Technologies Used
 - Angular